 How do I apply to the DPT program?

-All applicants must hold a Bachelor’s degree or higher (or equivalent) by start date of classes in June.
+- All applicants must hold a bachelor’s degree or higher (or equivalent) by start date of classes in August.

 What are the prerequisite course requirements?